 At the end of the day, your best protection is to follow basic safe-surfing practices:

-- Don’t click on links or attachments in emails unless you specifically requested them.
+- Don’t click on links, buttons, images or attachments in emails unless you specifically requested them.

 - Be wary of anything that sounds too good (or too bad) to be true.
 If you get a scary email about one of your accounts, log into your account by manually typing the web address or use a favorite/bookmark (do NOT use any links provided!) and look for alerts there.
 You can also search snopes.com to check for known hoaxes and scams.